boystrange/FairCheck/README.md

 analyzed programs, divided into those that are well typed and those that are not.

-Should it be useful, please note that the present document can be visualized [on GitHub (external link)](https://github.com/boystrange/FairCheck/blob/master/README.md) or from within the virtual machine by clicking on the FireFox icon in the dock on the
+The present document with all working hyperlinks can also be visualized [on GitHub (external link)](https://github.com/boystrange/FairCheck/blob/master/README.md) or from within the virtual machine by clicking on the FireFox icon in the dock on the